iosiro/smart-contract-workshop-challenges/README.md

 ```

-* How to define a function that accepts ethereum:
+* How to define a function that accepts Ether:

 ```solidity